kreta/Kreta/README.md

 *NOTE: If you are on Windows, I would recommend [RubyInstaller](http://rubyinstaller.org/) for installing Ruby and any ssh client as [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) for log into your Vagrant box.*

-* For simplified the usage of this box, you should install **[vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater)** plugin for Vagrant, which adds an entry to your `/etc/hosts` file on the host system and **[vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest)** plugin which automatically installs the host's VirtualBox Guest Additions on the guest system.
+* This box has some dependencies so you must install **[vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater)** plugin for Vagrant, which adds an entry to your `/etc/hosts` file on the host system and **[vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest)** which automatically installs the host's VirtualBox Guest Additions on the guest system.
 ```
 vagrant plugin install vagrant-hostsupdater
 vagrant plugin install vagrant-vbguest